lukasoppermann/elevation-scale/README.md

 ### Effect Styles
 To automatically create & update effect styles enable the `Sync Styles` option.
-You can optionall provide a `style name` that will be used to create the effect styles.
+You can optionally provide a `style name` that will be used to create the effect styles.
 If you add a `#` to the name it will be replaced with the current step.
 A `##` will result in a 0 prefixed number if below 10.

 ```js